 Having a child with addiction issues is frightening, painful and bewildering.
-I think I can speak for all parents who have found themselves in this situation, when we finally figure out what is going on with our child, we have no clue what to do about it or where or how to get help.
+I think I can speak for all parents who have found themselves in this situation, when we finally figure out what is going on with our child, we have no clue what to do about it or where or how to get help, let alone for the right home for their recovery.
 Our first instinct is to keep giving our children what they ask for, hoping this will help change the situation.
 For example, if they run out of money, give them more money.
 If they can’t find a job, let’s call some friends to get any leads that may help them find one.
 My husband and I were such co-dependents at one point, we even paid off our son’s drug dealer because we feared for his life.
 One of the most difficult things as a parent of an addict is that you must do instead, is all of the things which are completely counter-intuitive to what you consider as being a good parent.
 This goes against our deepest instincts.

 The worst thing you can do for your addicted child is to be a codependent.
 We did it over and over, and it never worked.
 Our son, Nick, would be the first to tell you that.